odoo/documentation/ecommerce/getting_started/catalog.rst

 ==================================
-How to customize your catalog page
+How to customize my catalog page
 ==================================

 Product Catalog